 What is Bipolar Residential Treatment like at Bridges to Recovery?

 Many people suffering from a bipolar disorder benefit from intense treatment, particularly in the context of an ongoing mood episode.
 Some patients in the midst of these episodes will require inpatient psychiatric hospitalization.
 For patients whose symptoms are severe and difficult to manage, but do not require treatment in a locked inpatient setting, Bridges to Recovery offers a residential treatment setting in which staff have the expertise to manage bipolar symptoms.
 Doctors and therapists with years of experience treating bipolar disorder work diligently to find answers and treatment solutions that will return those suffering from bipolar disorder to a healthier and more enjoyable mood state.

 The small group setting at Bridges to Recovery provides protection and support, as well as careful monitoring for those who are scared and vulnerable.
-Residents at Bridges are given the time and attention necessary to confront their symptoms and learn to cope with them.
+Residents at Bridges recovery center are given the time and attention necessary to confront their symptoms and learn to cope with them.
 Those closest to the patient are encouraged to be a part of this process and play a crucial role in facilitating recovery.